hajonsoft/hajonsoft-tiger/SIGNUP.md

       edit FIREBASE_CONFIG take the new secret key 5 lines below make sure channelId: live

-push changes to master make sure action runs successfully and get the deployment url
+push changes to master make sure action runs successfully and get the deployment url which should be projectId.web.app
 ```
 ### Migrate data from sql server
 make sure sql server is running